Federal Universal Service Fund

 And Who Must Contribute?

 The Federal Communications Commission (FCC) requires certain carriers, including wireline, wireless and now VOIP to contribute to a fund that is used to subsidize the construction of telephone and broadband services in rural communities and for schools and libraries.
 This fund is called the Universal Service Fund.
 The carriers contribute to the fund by paying a mandatory surcharge on revenues and are allowed to pass that surcharge on to their customers.
-The surcharge has historically been about 15% of gross domestic interstate revenues, and international revenues in some circumstances.
+The surcharge is currently close to 30% of gross domestic interstate revenues, and international revenues in some circumstances.
+This surcharge is typically passed on to customers.

 Frequently Asked Questions

 The Universal Service Administrative Company (USAC) administers the Universal Service Fund.
 Carriers are required to file a partial form 499A to register with USAC.
-Then carriers must file a 499Q every quarter to estimate revenues, and a 499A every year to true-up to actual revenues.
+Then carriers must file a for 499A every year to report annual revenues.
+Some carriers must also file 499Q forms each quarter to project revenue for the coming quarter.
 Bills are sent by USAC based on the 499Q and 499A filings.

 Click here for more information.